alkesh26/blog/content/posts/leetcode-letter-combinations-of-phone-numbers.md

 For example,
 if the number is 34,
-digit 3 is mapped to "def".
+digit 3 is mapped to 'def'.
 Three recursive functions will be called for each character d, e, and f.
-And for digit 4 which is mapped to "ghi", we append characters g, h, and i to all d, e, and f.
+And for digit 4 which is mapped to 'ghi', we append characters g, h, and i to all d, e, and f.
 This will generate dg, dh, di, eg, eh, ei and fg, fh, fi.